 An American Norman Bethune (一个来自美国的白求恩)

 Some may view it as boastful and preposterous to equate Dr. Edward Carter Perkins with the legendary Dr. Henry Norman Bethune (1890–1939, Chinese name: Bai Qiu'en, 白求恩).
-Others may conclude from such comparison with a potentially negative reaction given Dr. Bethune’s connection with the Canadian Communist Party in the 1930s.
+Others may draw negative conclusions from such a comparison, given Dr. Bethune's connection to the Canadian Communist Party in the 1930s.

 For me, to call Dr. Perkins an American Norman Bethune strikes a perfect balance between a deep respect for the extraordinary things that these men were able to achieve in their lifetime, however brief or long, and a profound recognition that the desire to serve the needs of people during their most difficult, most unfortunate, and most chaotic times can be accomplished through many different means be that on a battlefield or in a hospital.

-While this website intends to stay apolitical, from a historical stand, the original intent of communism represents an ideal whether romantically construed, or politically, or otherwise.
-In the early 1900s, this idealism attracted many around the world who searched for equality and liberty for the poor and the oppressed in the wake of the massive Industrial Revolution and the emerging greed of Capitalism that remains rampant today.
-This naïve pursuit, in many ways, resembles what transpired out of the Woodstock generation during the 1960s in the US.
-And yes, many ideals would remain as ideals and an unattainable reality in its truest form (imagine world peace and human equality).
-With that and all issues aside, simply from a purely humanitarian perspective, Dr. Bethune is the very least someone who cared about what was happening all around him.
-The world he was in and what was taking place far away from his peaceful shelter troubled him.
-And he was determined not to stand by but to help in pursuit of an ideal world.
+While this website intends to stay apolitical, from a historical standpoint, the original intent of communism represents an ideal, whether romantically construed, politically, or otherwise.
+In the early 1900s, this idealism attracted many around the world who sought equality and liberty for the poor and the oppressed in the wake of the massive Industrial Revolution and the emerging greed of Capitalism, which remains rampant today.
+This naïve pursuit, in many ways, resembles what emerged from the US Woodstock generation in the 1960s.
+And yes, many ideals would remain ideals and remain unattainable in their truest form (imagine world peace and human equality).
+With that and all issues aside, simply from a purely humanitarian perspective, Dr. Bethune is at the very least someone who cared about what was happening all around him.
+The world he was in and the events taking place far from his peaceful shelter troubled him.
+And he was determined not to stand by but to help pursue an ideal world.
 Consequently, unlike many if not most of us, he undeniably lived an extraordinarily meaningful life – short but meaningful.
-While little known in his motherland of Canada, although he was born to the grandfather who essentially founded today’s School of Medicine at the University of Toronto, Dr. Bethune’s claim to fame came as a battlefield surgeon at the rank of Lieutenant during the Spanish Civil War (1936–1939) by developing on-field blood transfusion to minimize casualties.
+While little known in his motherland of Canada, although he was born to the grandfather who essentially founded today's School of Medicine at the University of Toronto, Dr. Bethune's claim to fame came as a battlefield surgeon at the rank of Lieutenant during the Spanish Civil War (1936–1939) by developing on-field blood transfusion to minimize casualties.

-Of course, the most remarkable event was when he traveled halfway around the world to China during the Second Sino-Japanese War (1937–1945): “一个外国人,不远万里, 来到中国,” as Mao Tse-Tung (毛泽东) would later write in honoring Dr. Bethune.
-There, Dr. Bethune invented the concept of “mobile hospital” on horseback – and served as the head-surgeon leading a small infantry of doctors and nurses moving expeditiously from battlefields to battlefields saving the wounded by saving time.
-The most astonishing fact is that Dr. Bethune trained countless medical personnel in just a year's worth of time before he died of blood poison, after saving a soldier while refusing to waste on himself the valuable antibiotics - penicillin.
-Accordingly, he has been hailed as a hero even today in China and one of the very few foreigners who would be honored at the highest level.
+Of course, the most remarkable event was when he traveled halfway around the world to China during the Second Sino-Japanese War (1937–1945): "一个外国人,不远万里, 来到中国," as Mao Tse-Tung (毛泽东) would later write in honoring Dr. Bethune.
+There, Dr. Bethune invented the concept of the "mobile hospital" on horseback – and served as the head surgeon, leading a small infantry of doctors and nurses who moved expeditiously from battlefield to battlefield, saving the wounded by saving time.
+The most astonishing fact is that Dr. Bethune trained countless medical personnel in just a year's worth of time before he died of blood poisoning, after saving a soldier while refusing to waste on himself the valuable antibiotics, penicillin.
+Accordingly, he has been hailed as a hero in China to this day and is one of the very few foreigners to be honored at the highest level.
 It is noteworthy that he did not discriminate which side the casualties came from, whether Japanese or allies consisted of communists, Republic nationalists, and Americans.
 And more importantly, he helped not just soldiers but also ordinary people.

 In short, that was one elite, blue-blooded New England family.

-Dr. Perkins himself had allegedly led a precarious playboy life during much of his youth, squandering away wealth and time.
-He was a track star at Yale around the turn of the century (ca. 1893–1898; and based on records written in Yale University Quindecennial Reunion Book Published in 1915, Dr. Perkins is a member of The Class of 1898) and obtained a law degree from Columbia University after that (ca. 1901).
-Not sure if it were related to his lavishing, hard-drinking, and womanizing lifestyle, but during these informative years, he managed to be dismissed as a member of The First Church of Christ on 60 Gold Street in Hartford (still there today) of which he had been a member since he was fifteen years old.
+Dr. Perkins himself had allegedly led a precarious Playboy life during much of his youth, squandering away wealth and time.
+He was a track star at Yale around the turn of the century (ca. 1893–1898), and based on records written in Yale University Quindecennial Reunion Book Published in 1915, Dr. Perkins is a member of The Class of 1898, and he obtained a law degree from Columbia University after that (ca. 1901).
+Not sure if it was related to his lavishing, hard-drinking, and womanizing lifestyle, but during these informative years, he managed to be dismissed as a member of The First Church of Christ on 60 Gold Street in Hartford (still there today), of which he had been a member since he was fifteen years old.

-Then it all changed after he allegedly fell off a horse during an outing in the countries.
+Then it all changed after he allegedly fell off a horse during an outing in the country.

-Dr. Perkins pursued his MD at the College of Physician and Surgeons of Columbia University (1910) and attended Yale Divinity School (uncertain if he was ever formally ordained – but he was also referred later as Rev. Dr. Perkins).
-In 1910 post-medical school, without knowing a word of Chinese, Dr. Perkins arrived in China (不远万里, 来到中国) for the very first time.
-After also traveling through parts of Korea and Japan on this long and profoundly life-changing excursion to Asia, Dr. Perkins returned to the US and formally interned as a surgeon at St. Luke’s Hospital in Manhattan, New York City, which ended in January 1913.
-He then went through a three-month training at the University of London to study tropical diseases.
+Dr. Perkins pursued his MD at the College of Physicians and Surgeons of Columbia University (1910) and attended Yale Divinity School (uncertain whether he was ever formally ordained—later referred to as Rev. Dr. Perkins).
+In 1910, post-medical school, without knowing a word of Chinese, Dr. Perkins arrived in China (不远万里, 来到中国) for the very first time.
+After also traveling through parts of Korea and Japan on this long and profoundly life-changing excursion to Asia, Dr. Perkins returned to the US and formally interned as a surgeon at St. Luke's Hospital in Manhattan, New York City, which ended in January 1913.
+He then underwent a three-month training program at the University of London to study tropical diseases.
 His mother, Ms. Mary Evelyn Dwight Perkins, accompanied him this entire time in London!
-On July 17, 1913, Dr. Perkins once again headed for China but this time by trains, which started in Berlin, passing through the vast Siberia (where Dr. Perkins also picked up Russian!), and subsequently, through Manchuria and at last weeks later arriving at Hankow (汉口 - 武汉) on the banks of the Great Yangtze River.
-After studying the Chinese language for over a year in Nanking (南京), he formally returned in Kiukiang (Jiujiang; 九江), Kiangsi Province (Jiangxi; 江西) for the second time in 1914.
-Dr. Perkins quickly became part of the Kiangsi Chapter of Methodist Episcopal Church (江西美以美會, est. 1868).
-The Methodist Episcopal Church (short in MEC) later on would become The United Methodist Church (联合卫理公会) post World War II.
+On July 17, 1913, Dr. Perkins once again headed for China but this time by train, which started in Berlin, passing through the vast Siberia (where Dr. Perkins also picked up Russian!), and subsequently, through Manchuria and at last weeks later arriving at Hankow (汉口 - 武汉) on the banks of the Great Yangtze River.
+After studying the Chinese language for over a year in Nanking (南京), he formally returned to Kiukiang (Jiujiang; 九江), Kiangsi Province (Jiangxi; 江西) for the second time in 1914.
+Dr. Perkins quickly became part of the Kiangsi Chapter of the Methodist Episcopal Church (江西美以美會, est. 1868).
+The Methodist Episcopal Church (shortened to MEC) later became The United Methodist Church (联合卫理公会) after World War II.

-To digress briefly, the Kiangsi Chapter of Methodist Episcopal Church (江西美以美會) was quintessential in building schools such as The William Nast Academy (同文中学, est. 1881; today's 九江同文中学), and its girls' counterpart The Rulison-Fish Memorial High School (儒励女中, est. 1873)–yes–education for women at the turn of the last century–how forward-thinking.
-Although not a focal point for this website, these schools are in many ways related to stories presented here.
-Of course, The Kiangsi Chapter also helped establish hospitals (醫院) such as The Kiukiang Water of Life Hospital (九江生命活水醫院) and The Elizabeth Skelton Danforth Memorial Hospital (但福德醫院).
-Dr. Perkins spent some time at The Danforth Hospital (但福德醫院), and there, he met Dr. Mary Stone (玛丽斯通; Chinese Name: Mei-Yii Shie, 石美玉), who was the Dean of the hospital.
-This interaction became the basis of Dr. Perkins' first book entitled A Glimpse of the Heart of China (Publisher: Fleming H. Revell Company, New York, NY: 1911), documenting the life and work of Dr. Stone.
+To digress briefly, the Kiangsi Chapter of the Methodist Episcopal Church (江西美以美會) was instrumental in establishing schools such as The William Nast Academy (同文中学, est. 1881; today's 九江同文中学) and its girls' counterpart, The Rulison-Fish Memorial High School (儒励女中, est. 1873).
+Yes, education for women at the turn of the last century–how forward-thinking.
+Although not a focal point of this website, these schools are, in many ways, related to the stories presented here.
+Of course, the Kiangsi Chapter also helped establish hospitals (醫院) such as the Kiukiang Water of Life Hospital (九江生命活水醫院) and the Elizabeth Skelton Danforth Memorial Hospital (但福德醫院).
+Dr. Perkins spent some time at The Danforth Hospital (但福德醫院), where he met Dr. Mary Stone (玛丽斯通; Chinese Name: Mei-Yii Shie, 石美玉), the hospital's Dean.
+This interaction became the basis for Dr. Perkins' first book, A Glimpse of the Heart of China (Fleming H. Revell Company, New York, NY, 1911), which documents the life and work of Dr. Stone.

-While preparing to establish The Kiukiang Water of Life Hospital (九江生命活水醫院), Dr. Perkins taught at one of the girls’ schools in Kiukiang (most likely The Knowles Bible Training School for Girls).
+While preparing to establish The Kiukiang Water of Life Hospital (九江生命活水醫院), Dr. Perkins taught at one of the girls' schools in Kiukiang (most likely The Knowles Bible Training School for Girls).
 Dr. Perkins then worked briefly at the Affiliate Hospital of Nanking University (Nanjing Da Xue, 南京大学/南京金陵大學), which is also a product of the American Methodist Church.
-It is noteworthy that The Kiukiang Water of Life Hospital's construction involved mostly Dr. Perkins’ personal funds.
-And the story has it that aside from allocating his share of the family inheritance to fund the hospital's construction, he generously gave away–okay–whatever that had not been squandered during his youth to the Methodist Church and its mission endeavors.
-How Dr. Perkins elected the name “Water of Life” (生命活水) for the hospital has a story of its own, but in short, it is a phrase he truly loved from The Book he was reading during the days of his own spiritual reckoning.
+It is noteworthy that the Kiukiang Water of Life Hospital's construction involved mostly Dr. Perkins' personal funds.
+And the story has it that, aside from allocating his share of the family inheritance to fund the hospital's construction, he generously gave away — okay — whatever had not been squandered during his youth to the Methodist Church and its mission endeavors.
+How Dr. Perkins elected the name "Water of Life" (生命活水) for the hospital has a story of its own, but in short, it is a phrase he truly loved from The Book he was reading during the days of his own spiritual reckoning.

-They, too, lived a meaningful, if not an extraordinary life!
+They, too, lived meaningful, if not extraordinary, lives!

-The Water of Life Hospital (九江生命活水醫院) was founded in 1918, eight years after Dr. Perkins had first arrived in China, and it is still in existence today (九江市第一人民醫院总院–生命活水醫院: http://www.jxjjsdyrmyy.cn/) with the lineage of the “Perkins School” of physicians still propagating in China.
+The Water of Life Hospital (九江生命活水醫院) was founded in 1918, eight years after Dr. Perkins first arrived in China, and it still exists today (九江市第一人民醫院總院–生命活水醫院: http://www.jxjjsdyrmyy.cn/), with the lineage of the "Perkins School" of physicians still propagating in China.

 Benjamin R. K. Sun (孫賁)